 - Nebulised saline may help expectoration.

 - Chest physiotherapy has doubtful benefit.
-Physiotherapy may be more important in helping to mobilise the patient.
+Physiotherapy may be more important in helping to mobilise the patient, but a Cochrane review found no effect on reducing mortality.

 Those who fail to improve after 72 hours of treatment should be advised to seek further medical advice.
 All cases that cause concern should be considered for hospital admission.
 Community patients should be advised to return if their symptoms do not resolve after three weeks.